Elena145/SmokeBERT/README.md

 # SmokeBERT
-*SmokeBERT** is a fine-tuned BERT model designed to extract quantitative information from unstructured clinical notes. \
+**SmokeBERT** is a fine-tuned BERT model designed to extract quantitative information from unstructured clinical notes. \
-The current version focuses on identifying smoking-related entities: “packs per day”, “cigarettes per day”, “years smoked”, “pack years”, “years since quitting”, and “quit in the year”.\
 The code will be released soon.

 ## Features